dchaboyer/Woodlot-App/README.md

 # Woodlot Carbon Content Calculator (WCCC)
 ## Jonathan Whitaker, Mathieu Belzile-Ha, Drew Chaboyer

-      The following is an application designed to facilitate tree data collection for a woodlot and approximate the carbon content in it.
+      The following is a prototype release for an application designed to facilitate tree data collection for a woodlot and approximate the carbon content in it.

       REPO:
       -----